Haseeb-Qureshi/p2p_assignment/README.md

 The real GIMPS is not actually P2P (it uses a central server to coordinate all of the volunteers), but in our version, we'll be making it fully P2P.

 ## What this protocol does
+At a high level, here's what the protocol looks like: we'll have 4 nodes that are all slowly generating increasing Mersenne primes.
+Every 10 seconds, each node tries to generate a larger Mersenne prime than any it's seen so far and then gossip it to its peers.
+Each node will keep track of who has generated the largest Mersenne prime so far.

+Each node will live on a different port.
+You will identify each node by its port number (e.g., node 5000, node 5001, node 5002).

-In this protocol, each node runs four core routines:
+Zooming in now, each node in this protocol will run four core routines:
 1. Every 10 seconds, it will generate a new Mersenne prime that is larger than any Mersenne prime it has seen so far
     * It will then gossip that new Mersenne prime to its peers
 2. Every 1 second, it will evict any `stale` peers from its peer list
     * A peer is `stale` if a node hasn't heard from that peer in the last 10 seconds (judged by its last-heard timestamp)
-3. Every 5 seconds, it will ping each of the peers in its peer list
+3. Every 5 seconds, it will ping each of the peers in its peer list to check whether they're still alive

 The three above routines are already implemented.

-The fourth routine is how nodes respond when they receive a message. **You will be implementing this routine.**
+The fourth routine is how nodes respond when they receive a message.
+This is the core of the P2P protocol. **You will be implementing this routine.**

 ## The `respond` routine
 When we respond to a message, depending on the message, we should do the following: